sensu/sensu-docs/content/sensu-go/5.0/guides/create-read-only-user.md

 ---

 ## What is RBAC?
 **Role-Based Access Control** (RBAC) is Sensu's local user management system.
-RBAC currently supports the management of users and permissions with *organizations*, *environments*, *roles*, and *users*.
+RBAC currently supports the management of users and permissions with *namespaces*, *roles*, and *users*.
 Support for external directories (such as LDAP) will be available in a future release.

 ## Why use RBAC
 RBAC allows you to exercise fine-grained control over how Sensu users interact with Sensu resources.
-Using RBAC rules, you can easily achieve **multitenancy** so users only have access to resources within their own organization and environment.
+Using RBAC rules, you can easily achieve **multitenancy** so different projects and teams can share a Sensu instance.

 ## How to create a Read Only user
-The initial installation of Sensu includes a `default` environment, included in the `default` organization, and an `admin` user with full permissions to create, modify, or delete resouces within Sensu.
+The initial installation of Sensu includes a `default` namespace and an `admin` user with full permissions to create, modify, or delete resources within Sensu.
 Using `sensuctl`, you can create new roles for users that give as much or as little access as you see fit.
-The purpose of this guide is to help you create a new user with read-only access to resources within the `default` organization and environment.
+The purpose of this guide is to help you create a new user with read-only access to resources within the `default` namespace.

 Sensu creates a default read-only role on startup, and you can use that role when creating a read-only user.